has over 35 years of experience in the health, wellness

 she decided that enough was enough.
 By then, her daily pill

-box included up to 24 prescription and over-the-counter
+box included up to 24 (twenty-four!) prescriptions and over-the-counter

 (OTC) medications--half of the pills supposedly counteracted